 Our hike descriptions are generally timed so you can finish your day around 4 pm, giving you time to relax or perhaps doing a bit of exploring around camp.
 The Grand Canyon is particularly well suited to fall, winter, and spring hikes.
 Colder weather at the rim is ideal for hiking, and warmer temperatures near the bottom are comfortable without the overwhelming heat the region experiences in the summer.
 Temperatures at the bottom of the Canyon are typically 25-30 degrees warmer than at the rim, so you can enjoy cool days for hiking and comfortable evenings at camp.

 Grand Canyon Village – After arriving in Phoenix rent a car and drive north through Arizona’s surprisingly varied landscape to Grand Canyon National Park.
 Depending on your trips specific needs you may stop in our home town of Prescott to pick up any necessary rental gear where our veteran guides can help you pack up and be ready to hit the trail.
-Spend your first night at the rim at the comfortable El Tovar Hotel and enjoy a wonderful dinner at the classy hotel restaurant.
+Spend your first night at the rim in a comfortable hotel and enjoy a wonderful evening at the South Rim.

 Bright Angel Camp– You’ll start in the morning trekking down into the Grand Canyon on the very scenic South Kaibab trail.
 This trail is steep, almost 4800′ downhill; but you will have all day, so there will be plenty of time to stop and take in the vistas.